theJohnnyBrown/matchcolor/README.md

 A server-side Node.js app written in ClojureScript to find the match or the closest match to a hexcolor.

+This is a fork of Sean Brewer's matchcolor, altered to use om and lein-npm

 ## Why?

 This was mainly an experiment in developing a simple web application in ClojureScript, using ClojureScript as the server-side language and Node.js as the runtime.